ultimatemember/ultimatemember/readme.txt

 No, you do not need to use our plugin’s login or registration pages and can use another plugin or the default WordPress methods for user registration and login.

+= Are additional PHP modules necessary for the plugin to work correctly? =

+No specific extensions are needed.
+But we highly recommended keep active these PHP modules: `mbstring`, `json`, `dom`, `exif`, `gd`, `fileinfo`, `curl`, `iconv`. wp-admin > Tools > Site Health page has a summary about your installation and required modules.
+All major extensions are listed [here](https://make.wordpress.org/hosting/handbook/server-environment/#php-extensions).

 == Screenshots ==

 1. Screenshot 1